PiotrGrabysz/PitchGeometry/README.md

 </details>

 ## Project description

 This project started as my recruitment task.
 I have got a kind permission from the recruiter to show this project at my personal GitHub account.
 I am only sharing my code, thoughts and findings.
-I am not sharing the data, apart from a few examples which I use to visualize the results.
+I am not sharing the data, apart from a few examples which are used to visualize the results.

+I wanted to add this project to my portfolio, because it is different from typical object classification / detection and forced me to implement custom loss function, custom data augmentation.
+I also created some Tensorboard callbacks for better monitoring of training.
+I just think it is a lot of cool stuff!

 ### About the dataset